-- 14. Do any of you, by virtue of past dealings with the United States government, or for any reason, have any bias for or against the government in a criminal case? - 15.
+- 15. Do any of you, by virtue of past dealings with the United States government, or for any reason, have any bias for or against the government in a criminal case? - 16.
 Have any of you, your relatives, or close friends ever worked for the local, county, state, or federal government?
-Would this affect your ability to be impartial in this case? - 16.
+Would this affect your ability to be impartial in this case? - 17.
 Have any of you, your relatives, or close friends ever worked for, or had other professional contact with any law enforcement, investigative or security company or agency, or any prison?
-Would this affect your ability to be impartial in this case? - 17.
-Have any of you ever belonged to any organization or group that excluded people because of their race, gender, or religion? - 18.
-Would any of you judge the credibility of a witness who was a law enforcement officer or government employee differently from other witnesses solely because of his or her official position? - 19.
-Would any of you judge the testimony of a witness who was African American differently from other witnesses solely because of the witness's race? - 20.
-If a defendant were to choose to testify, would any of you judge his credibility differently from other witnesses solely because it was the defendant who was testifying? - 21.
-Have any of you, your relatives, or close friends ever been the victim of any crime?
-Would this affect your ability to be impartial in this case?
+Would this affect your ability to be impartial in this case? - 18.
+Have any of you ever belonged to any organization or group that excluded people because of their race, gender, or religion? - 19.
+Would any of you judge the credibility of a witness who had been convicted of a crime in the past differently from other witnesses solely because of this prior conviction? - 20.
+Would any of you judge the credibility of a witness who was a law enforcement officer or a government employee differently from other witnesses solely because of his or her official position? - 21.
+If the defendant were to choose to testify, would any of you judge his credibility differently from other witnesses solely because it was a defendant who was testifying? - 22.
+Have any of you, your relatives or close friends ever been a witness in a trial?
+Is there anything about this experience that might affect your ability to be impartial in this case?

-- 22. Have any of you, your relatives, or close friends ever been a witness in a trial?
-Is there anything about this experience that might affect your ability to be impartial in this case? - 23.
-Have any of you, your relatives, or close friends ever had any negative experience with any lawyer, any court, or any legal proceeding that would affect your ability to be impartial in this case? - 24.
+- 23. Have any of you, your relatives, or close friends ever had any negative experience with any lawyer, any court, or any legal proceeding that would affect your ability to be impartial in this case? - 24.
 How many of you have served previously as a juror in another case?
 Please tell us in which court you served, approximately when, the type of cases you heard, whether you were foreperson, and the verdicts. - 25.
 If at the conclusion of the trial you were to be convinced of the defendant's guilt beyond a reasonable doubt, is there any one of you who would not, or could not, return a verdict of guilty? - 26.
 If at the conclusion of the trial you were not to be convinced of the defendant's guilt beyond a reasonable doubt, is there any one of you who would not, or could not, return a verdict of not guilty? - 27.
 The court will instruct you on the law to be applied in this case.
 You are required to accept and follow the court's instructions in that regard, even though you may disagree with the law.
 Is there any one of you who cannot accept this requirement? - 28.
-Do you know of any reason whatever, either suggested by these questions or otherwise, why you could not sit as a trial juror with absolute impartiality to all the parties in this case?
+Do you know of any reason whatever, either suggested by these questions or otherwise, why you could not sit as a trial juror with absolute impartiality to all the parties in his case?